Older Dads Put Moms And Children At Risk, 40 Years Of Data Suggests

-Men’s biological clocks may tick more like time bombs than metronomes according to 40 years of research data on male infertility.
+Men’s biological clocks may tick more like time bombs than metronomes, according to 40 years of research data on male infertility.
 Synthesized by experts at Rutgers, the data on conception and the effects of fathers’ ages on their offspring indicates that babies born to older dads are more vulnerable to a variety of health complications, including premature birth, autism, and birth defects like congenital heart disease and cleft palates.
-As more men and women are able to conceive in their late thirties and forties with the help of reproductive technology, the findings raise questions about the future of family planning.
+As more people are able to conceive in their late thirties and forties with the help of reproductive technology, the findings raise questions about the future of family planning.

 “While it is widely accepted that physiological changes that occur in women after 35 can affect conception, pregnancy and the health of the child, most men do not realize their advanced age can have a similar impact,” study co-author Gloria Bachmann, director of the Women’s Health Institute at Rutgers, said in a statement.

 Doctors consider advanced paternal age to be anywhere from 35 to 45, and older men are more likely to give birth to children with health complication.
 One study found that when men over 45 were 14% more likely to have children born prematurely — this figure doubled for fathers over 50 — and significantly more likely to have pregnancies end in stillbirth.
 Other research showed babies born to older fathers are more likely to develop autism and future psychiatric problems as well.
 These babies were also more prone to low Apgar scores, low birth weight, seizures, and birth defects.
 Risks continued to crop up in childhood from there in the form of childhood cancers, autism, and psychiatric and cognitive disorders.

 Results also revealed that men 45 and older put mothers at risk too, increasing the likelihood of pregnancy complications like gestational diabetes, preeclampsia, and preterm birth.